-In general, the City of Oakland has a higher per capita income than Alameda and Contra Costa Counties, California, or the United States (see Table 8-8).
+In general, the City of Oakland has a slightly higher median income than the state of California, or the United States (see Table 8-8).
 Regardless, the poverty rate in the City of Oakland is much higher than in all other regions and the United States as a whole.
 This implies that a large portion of persons residing in the City of Oakland earn incomes far below the national standard for poverty.